 What is a business email address?

 A business email address is a custom email address that uses your company’s domain name.
 All types of businesses can benefit from using business email addresses.
 For example, the business email email@example.com unifies with both your website and domain name (haileyfashion.com), conveying the idea that yours is official and reliable, unlike a generic one (firstname.lastname@example.org) which anyone can create.

-The main reason for getting a business email address is so that customers can easily identify your company, thus raising credibility and promoting your brand.
+The main reason for getting a business email address is so that customers can easily identify your company, thus raising credibility, promoting your brand and establishing corporate identity.
 With that said, clients and other businesses are more likely to trust a professional email account, which they can use to find your business website for more information.